17 Questions You Should Ask Before Accepting a TEFL Job

 Most language schools provide textbooks.
 Find out if there is a budget for markers, English newspapers and magazines, recordable DVDs, ink cartridges for your printer, printing paper and other materials you might need to purchase for classes.
 Otherwise, you’ll need to figure these costs into your living expenses.

 If you are teaching company classes outside of the school, you may be required to follow that company’s dress code.
 Prepare by packing a few pairs of slacks, a couple of long-sleeved dress shirts, a tie or two and a nice pair of shoes.

-Even if you ask all these questions and more, your experience teaching English in a foreign country may not be perfect.
+Even if you ask all these questions and more, your experience teaching English in a foreign country may come with challenges..
 But the more information you gather before you go, the better your chances of finding the perfect program for your needs.
-For more information, check out our TEFL guide.